learn-co-curriculum/linux-env-setup/README.md

  - `rvm install 2.3.1`
  - `rvm use 2.3.1 --default`

-You can easily install different Ruby verions with `rvm instal <version number>`, switch between versions with `rvm use <version number>` and check to see which you've already installed with `rvm list`.
+You can easily install different Ruby verions with `rvm install <version number>`, switch between versions with `rvm use <version number>` and check to see which you've already installed with `rvm list`.
 You can always check what version your current terminal window is with `ruby -v`.

 ## Setting up (and getting) Ruby gems